Our Research Team

 Research Nurses and Midwives

-The Trust has several teams dedicated Research Nurses and Midwives to assisted in the conduct of research in the Trust.
+The Trust has several teams of dedicated Research Nurses and Midwives to assisted in the conduct of research in the Trust.

 Catherine Pitman